Althro/Rovaan/README.md

 ### Tweaking the ENB

-By default, Tinvaak ships with two ENB profiles that have been custom tweaked to match the modlist.
-These are [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876) and [The Truth](https://www.nexusmods.com/skyrimspecialedition/mods/9162).
+By default, Tinvaak ships with an ENB profile that has been custom tweaked to match the modlist.
+This is [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876) and has been modified to help it fit with the list better.
+[Re-Engaged ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1089/?tab=files&file_id=203633) is also included if you prefer a different colour pallet.
 If you wish to make changes to them to better suit your visual preferences, follow the information below.

 To remove the letterbox effect:
 - Press [Shift+Enter] to open the ENB menu